racket/racket/collects/tests/r6rs/README.txt

  * There's a program "run/<id>/.../<id>.sps" that imports "<id>/.../<id>.sls", runs the tests, and reports the results.

-And then there's "main.sps", which runs all the tests.
+And then there's "main.sps", which runs all the tests (as noted above).
 Also, "test.sls" implements `(tests r6rs test)', which implements the testing utilities that are used by all the other libraries.

 ======================================================================
-Limitations and Feedback
+Limitations and feedback
 ======================================================================

 One goal of this test suite is to avoid using `eval' (except when